CommitToTheBit/committothebit.github.io/_tabs/resume.md

 Passionate about C++ optimisation, LLVM and its subprojects.
 Took initiative to integrate CSIR PGO into Feral's build pipeline, improving performance of CPU-bound ports like *Napoleon: Total War* by ~10-20%.

-Fostered skills as a technical communicator, researching, organising, and delivering my department's weekly dev talks since July 2025.
+Fostered skills as a technical communicator, researching, organising, and delivering department-wide dev talks since July 2025.

 #### **Tripledot Studios, London** *Junior Level Designer, February 2022 - September 2022*